SheCodesAus/what_is_git/readme.md

 ### 1.6 🌵 Create A Feature Branch 🌵
 We've got some good progress in our repo here.
 We'd like to add some more, but we don't want to risk breaking what we already have by adding untested new code.

-We've only been operating on the main branch so far.
+As we hinted above, it's possible to split off an "alternate timeline" with Git where we commit experimental changes.
+This is called "branching".
+By default we are working on the `main` branch, but we can create a new one any time we want.

 Let's create a new branch to hold our new changes.
-Once we are happy with them, we can merge them in.
+Once we are happy with them, we can "merge" them into the `main` branch, making them official.

 A branch that we create to add new content or functionality to our code is called a "feature branch".
 In this case the feature that we're adding will just be more text in the `README.md` file, but that's ok!
 From little things, big things grow.